aliyun/terraform-provider-alicloud/website/docs/r/vpc_nat_ip.html.markdown

 * `dry_run` - (Optional, Computed) Specifies whether to check the validity of the request without actually making the request.
 * `nat_gateway_id` - (Required, ForceNew) The ID of the Virtual Private Cloud (VPC) NAT gateway for which you want to create the NAT IP address.
-* `nat_ip` - (Optional, ForceNew) The NAT IP address that you want to create.
+* `nat_ip` - (Optional, ForceNew, Computed) The NAT IP address that you want to create.
 If you do not specify an IP address, the system selects a random IP address from the specified CIDR block.
 * `nat_ip_cidr` - (Optional, ForceNew) NAT IP ADDRESS of the address segment.
 * `nat_ip_cidr_id` - (Optional) The ID of the CIDR block to which the NAT IP address belongs.
 * `nat_ip_description` - (Optional) NAT IP ADDRESS description of information.
 Length is from `2` to `256` characters, must start with a letter or the Chinese at the beginning, but not at the` http://` Or `https://` at the beginning.